 The fireworks of New Year’s Eve 2017 marked the end of a once-in-a-millennium event; a day on which every adult on the planet was born in one millennium and every child born in another.
-Faced with such a stark contrast, it would seem an opportune time to reflect on a generational divide that is set to transform the workplace and why you the CEO, the HR Director, the Events Manager should care.
+Faced with such a stark contrast, it would seem an opportune time to reflect on the so-called “Millennial Problem”, how it is set to transform the workplace and why you the CEO, the HR Director, the Events Manager should care.

 If you’ve worked your way up the career ladder and into the rarefied air of senior management, then the stats say you’re likely in your early-to-mid 40s.
 So whilst you might hark back to a childhood of black and white episodes of Crackerjack and that unusually hot summer of ’76, the reality is that you’re increasingly going to find yourself in charge of people who were born after the Spice Girls broke up (1998 in case you were wondering).

-Very loosely defined as being born sometime between the early 80s and mid-to-late 90s depending on who you ask; millennials are accused by older generations of possessing a number of unflattering characteristics that are perhaps best demonstrated by Google’s autocomplete function.
-If you type the words ‘Millennials are’ into the search bar, you’ll receive ‘lazy’, ‘ruining’ and ‘entitled’ as the top entries.
+Very loosely defined as being born sometime between the early 80s and mid-to-late 90s depending on who you ask; problematic millennials are accused by older generations of possessing a number of unflattering characteristics that are perhaps best demonstrated by Google’s autocomplete function.
+If you type the words “Millennials are…” into the search bar, you’ll receive ‘lazy’, ‘ruining’ and ‘entitled’ as the top entries.

 This much-maligned generation is often accused of being the least engaged in the workplace and the studies would seem to support this claim.
 But why?
 There’s certainly no lack of talent.
 In fact, The Economist asserts that millennials are the best-educated generation ever and accountancy firm Deloitte expects them to make up 75% of the global workforce by 2025.
 To get to the bottom of the issue, you need to look beyond the stereotypes.
 And if you do that, you’ll find a generation comfortable with technology, who are creative, open-minded, with a strong sense of social responsibility and a love of experiences.